spurscho/spurs/README.md

 ### Hi there 👋
-I'm an iOS developer working on VP Inc.
+I'm an iOS developer in VP Inc.
-Welcome to my Github :)
+\nWelcome to my Github :)